-In general, F-1 and J-1 students are not eligible to work while attending school.
+In general, F-1 and J-1 students are have limited work options while attending law school.
 However, four important exceptions apply:

 a.
 On-Campus Employment

 F-1 and J-1 students may work up to 20 hours per week on campus, in libraries, school offices, and the like.